PDLT-University-of-York/test-split-site/docs/ultra/rubric.md

 4. The Additional Tools settings section will show the selected rubric name.
 To remove a rubric, hover over it and click the **dustbin icon**.
 </br>![decorative](images/rubric-associate-rubric-in-settings.png)
 5. Click **Save**.

+Students can view the rubric with the Assignment instructions before submission.

 ## Mark using a Rubric